 Even the organizers of BTLP recognized problems with the program.
 In a speech associated with the Language Project lecture series, Dr. San-Su Lin, the professor in charge of the other language program funded through the Rockefeller Grant (at Southern University), listed potential complications of such teaching programs.
 Lin wrote:

 Unfortunately, in our eagerness to teach the student standard or 'better' English, we sometimes further complicate the task for ourselves and for him by repudiating, consciously or unconsciously, his dialect, and by implication, repudiating the student himself and antagonizing him.
-We often forget that even though a student's dialect may be nonstandard, it has great value for him.
+We often forget that even though a student's dialect may be nonstandard, it has great value for him."
+Student participation in the BTLP was further complicated by their fear of alienating friends and family by a sudden change in their spoken language.

 The BTLP met with loud criticism from the African American public, in Jackson and around the country, as well as from Tougaloo professors themselves.
 Program organizers found themselves spending time defending the BTLP and its underlying scientific rationale.